YWCA Formation

 Doris Wooten Kirkman Wesley

-By 1931, Wooten moved to Cincinnati, Ohio, working as the branch secretary of the West End Colored YWCA.
+She attended Texas College in Tyler before heading to the University of Cincinnati where she earned her degree in social work.
+While in Cincinnati, she helped organize the West End Colored YWCA as the executive secretary.
 She remarried in 1933 to Houstonian Carter Walker Wesley, and they moved back to Texas, living in Houston by 1934.
 Carter Wesley was a civil rights attorney who collaborated with prominent lawyer and future Supreme Court Justice Thurgood Marshall on a brief that resulted in granting Blacks the right to vote in Texas primary elections.
 He also helped plan the landmark Sweatt v.
 Painter court case against the University of Texas.
 He served as president of the Safety Investment Company and worked at the Houston Informer publishing company, a Black newspaper firm, where he rose in the ranks to become publisher.
-He owned the Dallas Express newspaper and was a founder of the National Newspaper Publishers Association.34 Wooten Wesley ended her YWCA career and worked with her husband at the Houston Informer, first in advertising and later as vice president and treasurer.
-They remained married for 36 years until Carter died in 1969, and they had two children together, along with his son from a previous relationship.35
+He owned the Dallas Express newspaper and was a founder of the National Newspaper Publishers Association.16 Wooten Wesley ended her professional YWCA career to work with her husband at The Houston Informer.
+At the newspaper, she was in charge of subscriptions, advertising and promotions and was instrumental in increasing subscriptions from 4,000 to 22,00 in just two years.
+By 1940 the newspaper's circulation was 25,000.
+In 1963 after Carter became disabled after an automobile wreck, she became publisher, vice president and treasurer.
+They adopted two daughters, along with his son from a previous relationship, and they remained married for 36 years until Carter died in 1969.17

 Dr. Yvonne Ewell